 - (2) the destination aerodrome is isolated.
-Operations into isolated aerodromes do not require the selection of a destination alternate aerodrome(s) and shall be planned in accordance with OPS 1.255(d) and; - (i) for each flight into an isolated aerodrome a point of no return shall be determined; and - (ii) a flight to be conducted to an isolated aerodrome shall not be continued past the point of no return unless a current assessment of meteorological conditions, traffic, and other operational conditions indicate that a safe landing can be made at the estimated time of use. - (d) Two destination alternate aerodromes shall be selected and specified in the operational and filed flight plans, and if applicable, in the preliminary flight plan, when, for the destination aerodrome; - (1) the appropriate weather reports or forecasts for the destination, or any combination thereof, indicate that during a period commencing one hour before and ending one hour after the estimated time of arrival, the weather conditions will be below the applicable planning minima (See OPS 1.297(b); or - (2) no meteorological information is available. - (e) The operator shall select and specify any required alternate aerodrome(s), including enroute alternate aerodromes required for EDTO by aeroplanes with two turbine engines, in the operational and filed flight plans, and if applicable, in the preliminary flight plan. - (f) Notwithstanding the provisions above, the Authority, as the State of the Operator, may, based on the results of a specific safety risk assessment conducted by the operator which demonstrates how an equivalent level of safety will be maintained, approve operational variations to alternate aerodrome selection criteria.
-The specific safety risk assessment shall include at least the: - (1) capabilities of the operator; - (2) overall capability of the aeroplane and its systems; - (3) available aerodrome technologies, capabilities and infrastructure; - (4) quality and reliability of meteorological information; - (5) identified hazards and safety risks associated with each alternate aerodrome variation; and - (6) specific mitigation measures.
+Operations into isolated aerodromes do not require the selection of a destination alternate aerodrome(s) and shall be planned in accordance with OPS 1.255(d) and; - (i) for each flight into an isolated aerodrome a point of no return shall be determined; and - (ii) a flight to be conducted to an isolated aerodrome shall not be continued past the point of no return unless a current assessment of meteorological conditions, traffic, and other operational conditions indicate that a safe landing can be made at the estimated time of use. - (d) Two destination alternate aerodromes shall be selected when, for the destination aerodrome; - (1) the appropriate weather reports or forecasts for the destination, or any combination thereof, indicate that during a period commencing one hour before and ending one hour after the estimated time of arrival, the weather conditions will be below the applicable planning minima (See OPS 1.297(b); or - (2) no meteorological information is available. - (e) The operator shall select and specify any required alternate aerodrome(s), including enroute alternate aerodromes required for EDTO by aeroplanes with two turbine engines, in the operational and ATS flight plans.